Kaushik-Ss/Discord-cosmetics-Store-bot-ev.io/README.md

 - My first working discord bot
 - Completed the bot within 3 days
 - Was blocked by Discord for testing the bot too quick
+- Currently hosted in a replit free tire replit
 - Working on chat profainity filters